sbaik97/Supervised_Machine_Learning/README.md

 ### Summary

 Herein, we compared three sampling methods, Naive Random Oversampling, SMOTE Oversampling, Cluster Centroid Undersampling,to predict the credit risk.
 We use the LogisticRegression classifier and evaluate the model’s performance.
-Looking through the different sampling models, the accuracy score of three models were 66, 63, and 59 % and the recall rate for low risk 67, 64, 57 %.
-All three sampling show that the precision ("pre" column) and recall ("rec" column) are high for the majority class, precision is low for the minority class.
+Looking through the different sampling models, the accuracy score of three models were 66, 63, and 59 % and the recall rate for high risk 66, 62, 51 %.
+All three sampling show that the precision ("pre" column) and recall ("rec" column) are high for the majority class, precision is low for the high_risk class.
-Eveno thouth the Oversampling outperform other sampling models, it's important to note that although SMOTE reduces the risk of oversampling by deleting the outliers.
+These Oversampling and undersamping showed low accuracy (59-66 %) and and the sensitivity is also very low (61-66 %).
+We may need more accuracy model to increase the accuracy and precision for the high_risk class.

 ## Task 2.
 Use the SMOTEENN Sampling Method